Panasonic GF7 vs Sony A6000

 |16.||Sony A3000||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The GF7 does not feature such an accessory-socket.

-Both the GF7 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the GF7 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GF7 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the GF7 and A6000 can be found, respectively, in the Panasonic GF7 Manual (free pdf) or the online Sony A6000 Manual.